By Marites T. Woon, Associate Director, Nonclinical, and Jessica Lee, VP, Regulatory Strategy, Head, Cell / Gene Therapy

 Other Master Protocol Considerations

-According to a comprehensive analysis by Park et al. in 2019, 83 clinical studies were conducted under a master protocol using the basket (49), umbrella (18) and platform (16) designs7.
+According to a comprehensive analysis by Park et al. in 2019, 83 clinical studies were conducted under a master protocol using the basket (49), umbrella (18), and platform (16) designs7.
 Their findings confirm the narrow application of master protocols, with 76 of 83 clinical trials evaluating investigational anticancer products7.

 While the use of master protocols is expected to increase in the coming years, an obvious tradeoff to the flexibility and efficiency master protocols provide is the complexity by which such trials are conducted.
 Challenges are further compounded when master protocols are used to investigate complex CGT products in disease areas with which the industry has limited experience.
 Therefore, it is critical that master protocols are:

-• well-designed to ensure the accurate interpretation of data and findings; and
+- Well-designed to ensure the accurate interpretation of data and findings; and

-• well-conducted, with properly trained teams to safeguard the safety of patients and ensure the integrity of data.
+- Well-conducted, with properly trained teams to safeguard the safety of patients and ensure the integrity of data.

 Additional considerations to hedge against the unpredictability and increased complexity with the use of master protocols include5:

-• Common Concurrent Arm – in the context of umbrella and platform trials, consider evaluating multiple anticancer therapies against the current standard of care (SOC) as the control arm to appropriately interpret the data.
+- Common Concurrent Arm – in the context of umbrella and platform trials, consider evaluating multiple anticancer therapies against the current standard of care (SOC) as the control arm to appropriately interpret the data.
 In general, it is highly recommended that primary analyses in umbrella and platform trials utilize only concurrent control data to minimize bias.

-• Novel Combination Regimen of Two or More Investigational Drugs – the assessment of a combination product requires a scientifically based rationale, with a comprehensive understanding of the safety and efficacy of each investigational product based on nonclinical findings.
+- Novel Combination Regimen of Two or More Investigational Drugs – the assessment of a combination product requires a scientifically based rationale, with a comprehensive understanding of the safety and efficacy of each investigational product based on nonclinical findings.
 Note that demonstrating the contribution of each investigational drug in novel combinations, to the extent possible, is needed and may first require identification of a safe dose(s) through a dose-finding phase.

-• Statistical Analysis Plan – the conduct of substudies within a master protocol requires careful consideration of the statistical analysis plan (SAP), including detailed and specific methodology as well as justifications for study design components such as sample size.
+- Statistical Analysis Plan – the conduct of substudies within a master protocol requires careful consideration of the statistical analysis plan (SAP), including detailed and specific methodology as well as justifications for study design components such as sample size.

 Moving Forward with a Master Protocol

 Given the complex nature of trials conducted under a master protocol, another critical consideration is early engagement with the appropriate clinical review division of the FDA.
-(5) Open communication with and corresponding feedback from the FDA are intended to ensure the adequate design and conduct of subsequent clinical trials.
+(5) Open communication with and corresponding feedback from the FDA is intended to ensure the adequate design and conduct of subsequent clinical trials.
 In support of this interaction and the success of such promising trials, our team of industry and regulatory experts at Allucent is committed to helping drive these initiatives.

 Contact us today to learn more about how Allucent can support your next trial.